Herbert Hoover: Death

+President Lyndon B. Johnson ordered flags flown at half-staff and was among the 500 guests invited for the funeral service held at St. Bartholomew's Episcopal Church.
+Other dignitaries included former Vice President and future President Richard Nixon, Representative William E. Miller, Governor Nelson Rockefeller, former Governor Thomas E. Dewey, former Attorney General Robert F. Kennedy, former Postmaster General James A. Farley, Rear Admiral Lewis L. Strauss and Senators Hubert Humphrey, Barry Goldwater, Kenneth Keating, and Jacob Javits.

 Hoover was honored with a state funeral in which he lay in state in the United States Capitol rotunda.
-President Lyndon Johnson and First Lady Ladybird Johnson attended, along with former presidents Truman and Eisenhower.
+President Johnson and First Lady Lady Bird Johnson attended, but former presidents Truman and Eisenhower were both too ill to attend.
 Then, on October 25, he was buried in West Branch, Iowa, near his presidential library and birthplace on the grounds of the Herbert Hoover National Historic Site.
 Afterwards, Hoover's wife, Lou Henry Hoover, who had been buried in Palo Alto, California, following her death in 1944, was re-interred beside him.

-Hoover was the last surviving member of the Harding and Coolidge Cabinets.
-John Nance Garner (he was Speaker of the House during the second half of Hoover's term) was the only person in Hoover's United States presidential line of succession he did not outlive.
+The state funeral was the third in a span of twelve months, following those of President John F. Kennedy and General of the Army Douglas MacArthur.
+Black Jack was the riderless horse in all three funerals.